piyushkumbhojkar/device-management-prototype/README.md

 - **GetDeviceInfo**: Retrieves device information and current state
 - **InitiateDeviceAction**: Starts an asynchronous operation and returns an action identifier
 - **GetDeviceActionStatus**: Queries the status of a specific action
+- **ListDevices**: Retrieves list of device with their firmware version

 ## Architecture